recvfrom/clamav-faq/manual/UserManual/OnAccess.md

 ### Use Case 0x1

-- System Adminis
-- trator needs to watch the home directory of multiple Users, but not all users.
+- System Administrator needs to watch the home directory of multiple Users, but not all users.
 Blocking access attempts is un-needed.
 <pre>
     ScanOnAccess yes
     OnAccessIncludePath /home
     OnAccessExcludePath /home/user2
     OnAccessExcludePath /home/user4
+    OnAccessExcludeUname clamav
 </pre>

 With this configuration, the On-Access Scanner will watch the entirety of the `/home` directory recursively in `notify-only` mode.
 However, it will recursively exclude the `/home/user2` and `/home/user4` directories.